OULibraries/ansible-role-dspace6/README.md

 * `bin/fix_perms.sh` - applies known-good permissions and selinux context
 * `bin/git_pull.sh` - updates dspace source with correct permissions

-This will be installed in the path specified by the `dspace_install_dir` role variable, along with:
+These scripts will be installed in the path specified by the `dspace_install_dir` role variable, along with:
 * `dspace` - the DSpace app directory
 * `dspace-src` - the DSpace source code
 * `etc` - assorted config files

+Additionally, if the handle variables are configured, the DSpace handle server will be installed as a `systemd` service.

 Requirements